sagemath/trac_to_gh/Issue 2312.md

 # Issue 2312: add support for braclets, necklaces, and Lyndon words, of a fixed length

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2312

 Original creator: mhansen